Tourism in Luxembourg: The Grund

-The valley itself, known as the Grund, also has points of interest such as the Neumünster Abbey and the Natural History Museum.
+The valley itself, known as the Grund, also has points of interest such as the Neimënster Abbey and the Natural History Museum.
 Once a poor quarter of the city, it has become increasingly popular for its night life in the narrow medieval streets and for its gastronomic restaurants.

 Kirchberg

 The Kirchberg Plateau which covers the area between the city and the airport began to develop in the 1970s with office buildings for the European Institutions.
 Over the years, it has become the focus of Luxembourg's financial interests with an impressive array of banks and business centres.
 There have also been cultural developments such as the impressive Museum of Modern Art and the Philharmonie concert hall as well as sports and entertainment facilities.

 Vianden

 Located close to the German border in northeastern Luxembourg, Vianden is a small hilly town in a picturesque setting on the River Our.
 Visitors are attracted above all by the carefully restored medieval castle standing high above the river but also by the old-world atmosphere which pervades the town.

 Vianden Castle was built between the 11th and 14th centuries and became the seat of the counts of Vianden.
 It was further developed until the 18th century but with the departure of the Counts of Luxembourg to the Netherlands combined with the effects of fire and an earthquake, it slowly deteriorated.
 The final blow came in 1820 when William I of the Netherlands sold it to a local merchant who in turn sold off its contents and masonry piecemeal, reducing it to a ruin.
 Not until 1977, when Grand Duke Jean ceded the castle to the State, was it possible to undertake large-scale restoration work.

 Vianden also has a chair lift up to a restaurant high above the castle, offering extensive views of the town and its mountainous surroundings.
 The Victor Hugo museum near the bridge over the River Our presents a number of the author's original letters and drawings in the house where he used to stay.